Dzeiberg/Dzeiberg.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year Ph.D. student in Computer Science at Northeastern University, working with Predrag Radivojac.
-I study machine learning, and am interested in developing deep learning methods with applications in healthcare and bioinformatics.
+I am a Ph.D. candidate studying computer science and computational biology at Northeastern University, working with Predrag Radivojac.
+My research focuses on learning predictive models from datasets with statistical bias and using these methods to predict the functional and phenotypic effect of rare genetic mutations.
 I received my Bachelors degree from the University of Michigan where I studied computer science and statistics.

-My resume can be accessed [here](https://dzeiberg.github.io/files/resume.pdf)
+My resume can be accessed [here](https://dzeiberg.github.io/files/Zeiberg_CV.pdf)

 ### Python Tutorial